 Types Of Ecommerce Business Revenue Models

 The next most important thing to think about is how you want to handle inventory management and sourcing products.
 Some people like the idea of making their own products and others hate the idea of their garage full of boxes.

-The simplest form of ecommerce, drop shipping lets you set up a storefront and take the customers’ money.
+The simplest form of ecommerce, drop shipping lets you set up a storefront and take the customers’ money through credit cards or PayPal.
 The rest is up to your supplier.
-This frees you from managing inventory, warehousing stock, or dealing with packaging, but there’s a major caveat.
+This frees you from managing inventory, warehousing stock, or dealing with packaging, but there are disadvantages.
+For example, quality control.